vital pulp therapy in veterinary dentistry

-Vital pulp Therapy (VPT) has been practiced for a long time, and is a very common procedure in pediatric human dentistry for fractured deciduous (baby) teeth.
-It can also be used in veterinary dentistry.
+Vital pulp therapy (VPT) has been practiced for a long time, and is a very common procedure in pediatric human dentistry for fractured deciduous (baby) teeth, but did you know it can also be used in veterinary dentistry?

 Teeth are roughly made up of three layers: enamel, dentin, and pulp.
 The innermost layer is the endodontic system, or pulp.
 It contains the nerves, blood vessels, and connective tissue which supply and nourish the tooth during life.

-Traumatic malocclusions: orthodontic problems where the teeth are causing pain/trauma to the patient.
-VPT is a good alternative to removing a dog’s lower canine teeth entirely.
+Orthodontic problems where the teeth are causing pain/trauma to the patient.
+Vital pulp therapy is a good alternative to removing a dog’s lower canine teeth entirely.
 Extraction of the lower canines is less than ideal due to the large size of these teeth and their importance in chewing and tongue retention.

 How Vital Pulp Therapy Works

-- A dental material called Mineral Trioxide Aggregate (MTA) is applied to form a protective seal over the exposed pulp.
+2. A dental material called mineral trioxide aggregate (MTA) is applied to form a protective seal over the exposed pulp.